zen-masters/Zen-Sets/mkdocs/npanel.md

 #### Unhide
 Unhides active group
 #### Isolate
-Hides elements that don't belong to active group
+Hides elements that don't belong to active group or restore (unhide) all elements if the group was previously isolated
 #### Display
 Toggles the display of the active group in [Sets Mode](npanel.md#sets-mode) or all groups in [Parts Mode](npanel.md#parts-mode)